 The invention of plastic has transformed our lives to make it fast, reliable, and, better or worse, more disposable.
 Let’s find out more about the exciting history of plastics.

 When Was Plastic Invented? | The History of Plastics

-For better or for worse, Parkesine was not a commercial success; however, it played a crucial step in the development of the first man-made plastic.
-Then, another breakthrough came along, and the potential value of the material was realized when an inventor named Wesley Hyatt in Albany, New York, discovered a technique to develop and manufacture an enhanced version of Parkesine, now popularly known as Celluloid.
+For better or worse, Parkesine was not a commercial success but was crucial in developing the first artificial plastic.
+Then, another breakthrough came along.
+The potential value of the material was realized when an inventor named Wesley Hyatt in Albany, New York, discovered a technique to develop and manufacture an enhanced version of Parkesine, now popularly known as Celluloid.

-Another major event for the world of plastics was when Polyvinyl Chloride (PVC) was first polymerized between 1838-1872.
+Another major event in the world of plastics was when Polyvinyl Chloride (PVC) was first polymerized between 1838-1872.

-However, the most crucial breakthrough came in the year 1907, when Belgian-American chemist Leo Baekeland created Bakelite, the first actual synthetic, mass-produced plastic.
+However, the most crucial breakthrough came in 1907, when Belgian-American chemist Leo Baekeland created Bakelite, the first synthetic, mass-produced plastic.

 Now, I can neither see the future nor predict it.
 However, it’s safe to say that plastics will always have a crucial role to play in our lives for eternity.